 Insurance Appraisal Process Explained

-Insurance appraisal is a structured process used to resolve the disputed value of an insured loss.
+Insurance appraisal is an informal process used to resolve disputed values of an insured loss.

-Both the insured and insurance company appoint an independent appraiser.
+Both the insured and insurer appoint an independent appraiser.
 The two appraisers then appoint a neutral umpire.
-Usually an informal meeting is held at the loss site, allowing the parties to present their case to the panel members.
-The two appraisers first try to work collaboratively to reach an agreed-upon value.
-If they are unable to reach a consensus, the neutral umpire assists to make the final decision.
+Usually an informal meeting is held at the loss site to allow the parties to present their case to the panel members.
+The two appraisers try to work to reach an agreed-upon value - If they are unable to reach a consensus, the neutral umpire assists to make the final decision.

 I frequently serve as an appraiser and have served as an umpire in a number of cases.